 - Automatic timesheet: here you can choose to automate the timesheets creation process for this kind of projects.
 This way, timesheets are automatically created each weekend based on planned hours.
 Be careful: Anything can go wrong because planning is not often 100% accurate, this is why timesheet exists.
 See the timesheet section for further details.

-- Email Bot: here you can insert the email addresses to which send invoices, orders and travel requests;
+Here you can insert the email addresses to which send invoices, orders and travel requests.

-- Project Won/Lost Bot: here you can insert the email addresses to which send notifications each time someone of your teammates won or lost a project.
-A project is considered to be lost when its probability is 0 and won when its probability is 90
+Here you can insert the email addresses to which send notifications each time someone of your teammates won or lost a project.
+A project is considered to be lost when its probability is 0 and won when its probability is 90.

-- Timesheet: here you can choose to switch to the detailed view for your timesheets.
-When this is enabled, you will be able to fill in your timesheet day by day, and also specify in which budget area your worked on.
+Here you can choose whether to use the simplified or the detailed view.
+When the simplified view is enabled you will be able to fill your timesheet for the whole week in a single page.
+You can choose to fill the total amount of hours of the week or to fill worked hours daily by using the Daily Mode toggle.
+This toggle can be set as “daily” at company level, therefore for all team members, using the “Always” value in the dedicated select list.
+When the detailed view is enabled, you will be able to fill in your timesheet day by day, and also specify in which budget area your worked on.
 See the timesheet section for further details.
 You can also set a weekly or daily reminder for your employee to fill in the timesheet.
 Only users that have set timesheet as required will receive the email.
 You will also be able to enable time limitation for timesheet.
 See the timesheet section for further details.

 - Required contact: Whether the client’s contact is required in order to create a Project